-At the recent MWC Shanghai, China Mobile talked up the prospects for two new consumer 5G services.
-One is a cloud phone, launched last month.
-With the applications, operating system, and processing all in the cloud, a device that costs a few thousand yuan can compete with high-end phones, according to Li Bin, vice president of China Mobile Internet.
+At the recently concluded MWC Shanghai exhibition, China Mobile discussed the prospects of two new 5G services for individual customers.
+One is the cloud phone, launched last month.
+With applications, operating systems, and processing all located in the cloud, a device costing a few thousand yuan can compete with high-end phones, according to Li Bin, Vice President of China Mobile Internet.

-Cloud phones can be “tailored” to meet the needs of different user groups, such as mass users, gamers, streamers, etc., Bin said.
+Mr. Bin stated that cloud phones can be "tailored" to meet the needs of different user groups, such as mass consumers, gamers, streamers, etc.

-The second service is a new take on VoNR (Voice over New Radio) on 5G networks, which will improve the voice calling experience.
+The second service is a new advancement of VoNR (Voice over New Radio) on 5G networks, enhancing the voice call experience.
 It will integrate other applications into a phone call, such as real-time translation or remote guidance.
-The service is backed by the GSM Association (GSMA) and two Chinese manufacturers.
+The service is backed by the GSMA (GSMA) and two Chinese manufacturers.

-According to LightReading, this is not the first time the telecommunications industry has tried to upgrade a traditional service.
-More than a year ago, Chinese carriers tried to do it with 5G messaging, turning one-way SMS messages into multimedia services but failed.
+According to LightReading, this is not the first time the telecommunications industry has attempted to upgrade a traditional service.
+More than a year ago, Chinese carriers tried 5G messaging, transforming one-way SMS messages into a multimedia service, but it was unsuccessful.

-In addition to the above two services, China Mobile will focus on deploying intelligent base stations for 5G private networks.
-In 2024, the company will research and introduce emergency information services for the community, multicast data transmission, etc.
+In addition to the two services mentioned above, China Mobile will focus on deploying smart base stations for its 5G private network.
+In 2024, the company will research and introduce emergency information services for the community, multicast data transmission, and more.

-China Mobile recently joined the establishment of the Virtual Space Industry Alliance with 24 members, including AI video company iFlytek, Huawei and Xiaomi.
-The carrier said that investment in virtual space will double in the next three years.
+Recently, China Mobile joined the establishment of the Virtual Space Industry Alliance with 24 members, including AI video company iFlytek, Huawei, and Xiaomi.
+The carrier stated that its investment in virtual space will double in the next three years.

 (According to Lightreading)